 In any case, beef and bone meal is not considered a better quality dog food ingredient.

-The fourth item is wheat.
-Wheat is nutritionally similar to corn and subject to corn’s same shortcomings and problems.
+The fourth ingredient is wheat.
+Wheat is another cereal grain and subject to the same issues as corn (previously discussed).

-The fifth ingredient is animal fat.
+Next, this recipe lists animal fat.
 Animal fat is a generic by-product of rendering, the same high-temperature process used to make meat meals.

-Since there’s no mention of a specific animal, this item could come from almost anywhere: roadkill, spoiled supermarket meat, dead, diseased or dying cattle — even euthanized livestock.
+Since there’s no mention of a specific animal, this item could come from just about anywhere: salvaged roadkill, spoiled supermarket meat… even dead, diseased or dying cattle.

 What’s worse, this fat is preserved with BHA, a suspected cancer-causing agent.

-In reality, wheat middlings are nothing more than milling dust and floor sweepings — and an ingredient more typically found in the lower quality pet foods.
+In reality, wheat middlings are nothing more than milling dust and floor sweepings — and an ingredient more typically associated with lower quality pet foods.